callumcanavan/image-renamer/README.md

-# Image Labeler
+# Image Renamer

-Script that goes through every image file in a given directory and renames them using GPT-4 Vision.
+Goes through every image file in a given directory and renames them using GPT-4 Vision.

 ## Useage